 "My FaceTime address.
 I know from experience that loneliness is the worse thing!"

-"Some seeds or voucher for seed catalogue."
+"Some seeds or vouchers for a seed catalogue."

 "Jigsaw puzzles, flowers, books, and a daily phone call (at least)."

-"A good supply of gin and tonic."
+"A good supply of gin and tonic!"

 Disclaimer: The information on our health pages is only intended as an informal guide and should not be treated as a substitute for medical advice.
 Gransnet would urge you to consult the NHS coronavirus website if you are concerned you or someone you know has the disease.